The Jordan-H\"older property and Grothendieck monoids of exact categories: Introduction

 \section{Introduction}

 To begin with, let us recall the \emph{Jordan-H\"older theorem} for modules.
-This classical theorem says that the ways in which $M$ can be built up from simple modules are essentially unique. \begin{theorem*}[the Jordan-H\"older theorem] Let $\Lambda$ be a ring and $M$ a $\Lambda$-module of finite length.
-Then any composition series of $M$ are equivalent.
+This classical theorem says that the ways in which $M$ can be built up from simple modules are essentially the same. \begin{theorem*}[the Jordan-H\"older theorem] Let $\Lambda$ be a ring and $M$ a $\Lambda$-module of finite length.
+Then all composition series of $M$ are equivalent.
 In particular, composition factors of $M$ together with their multiplicities are uniquely determined by $M$. \end{theorem*}

+See for example \cite[Theorem I.1.2]{ARS} for the proof.
 Let us express this situation as follows: the category of $\Lambda$-modules of finite length satisfies \emph{the Jordan-H\"older property}, abbreviated by \emph{(JHP)}.
-The aim of this paper is to investigate to what extent this property is valid for various settings, especially those arising in the representation theory of algebras.
+The aim of this paper is to investigate to what extent this property is valid in various settings, especially those arising in the representation theory of algebras.
 It is known that an abelian category satisfies (JHP) if every object has finite length (e.g. \cite[p.92]{st}), so the abelian case is rather trivial.
 In this paper, we study (JHP) in the context of Quillen's \emph{exact categories}, which generalize abelian categories and serve as a useful categorical framework for studying various subcategories of module categories.

 As in the case of module categories, we can define a \emph{poset of admissible subobjects} of an object of an exact category, and classical notions like simple objects, composition series and (JHP) make sense in this setting (see Section 2).
 Typical examples of exact categories are extension-closed subcategories of $\mod\Lambda$ for an artin algebra $\Lambda$, and in this case, all objects have \emph{at least one} composition series.
 However, it turns out that there exist many categories which do not satisfy (JHP), as well as those which do.
 Here are some examples (we refer to Section \ref{jhpex} for more examples). \begin{examplei}[{c.f. \cite[Example 6.9]{bhlr}}] Let $k$ be a field and define $\EE$ as the category of finite-dimensional $k$-vector spaces whose dimensions are not equal to $1$.
 Then obviously $\EE$ is closed under extensions in $\mod k$, thus an exact category, and $k^2$ and $k^3$ are \emph{simple} objects in $\EE$.
 However, we have the following two different decompositions of $k^6$ into simples: